5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Fat, oil and grease buildup can accumulate on the walls of pipes causing blockages; avoid pouring grease down drains or make use of hot water and soap while cleaning dishes.
+- Fat, oil and grease build-up can clog the walls of pipes causing blockages.
+Avoid pouring grease down the drain.
+Alternatively, use soap and hot water for cleaning dishes.

-- Wet wipes, towels, and so on. could cause unpleasant odors emanating around toilets/bin areas; only use toilet paper to flush down drain.
+- Flushing non-biodegradable items like wet wipes, towels, and so on. can create unpleasant smells emanating around toilets/bin areas; be sure to wash toilet papers down drain.

 - Hair

-In this article, we will examine five of the most common reasons for blocked drains and the best way to stop them from happening.
+In this post, we’ll explore five causes of blocked drains and what you can do to keep them from happening.

-Grease, oil and fat could appear as harmless substances to dump down the drain but over time they accumulate within the wall of the pipes, which causes a blockage.
-If this happens the water can’t flow freely through drainpipes.
-The solution is to stop spilling grease down the drain.
-Or utilize soap and hot water while cleaning dishes because it assists to break down grease-based substances.
+Fat, grease, and oil might appear to be harmless substances to dump down the drain but they can build up within the wall of the pipes, causing obstruction.
+If this happens, water is unable to move freely through the drainpipes.
+The solution is to avoid spilling grease in the drain, or utilize soap and hot water during cleaning dishes because it assists to remove greasy substances.

-In time, the tree roots naturally extend into the ground looking for nutrients.
-This results in them growing towards underground pipes.
-Once they are inside the pipes, tree roots can cause massive damage and can completely block them, leading to flooding.
-It’s crucial, therefore, if you have trees around that you regularly maintain their growth around drainage systems by pruning them in a regular manner.
+As time passes, tree roots naturally extend themselves into the ground seeking nutrients.
+This leads to them expanding toward underground pipes.
+Once inside these pipes trees roots can cause a lot of damage and even stop them from flowing, causing flooding.
+Therefore, it is essential that if are near trees that you regularly maintain their growth around drainage systems, by trimming them in a regular manner.

-It’s easy enough to believe that flushing non-biodegradable things like wet wipes, sanitary towels and so on. aren’t likely to cause major issues over the long haul, However, when a lot of these products are flushed in toilets, they’ll build up, pushing other items aside and in the way of pipes.
-This could result in nasty smells emanating around the toilets and bins too!
-Always remember what should be flushed and what shouldn’t (i. it is only toilet paper is to have to be flushed).
+It’s not difficult to conclude that flushing items that aren’t biodegradable like toilet paper, wet wipes etc. won’t cause any significant problems in the long term, However, when a lot of these products are flushed down toilets they will resultantly build up, pushing other items aside and which can create unpleasant smells in the vicinity of toilets or bins!
+Make sure to remember what should be flushed, and what shouldn’t (i. e only toilet paper should be flushed out).

 Additional Information